-2.4 Action 4 - Establish Transit Provisions for Travel through Areas that are Closed to King Mackerel Fishing.
+2.3 Action 3 - Establish a Transit Provision for Travel through Areas that are Closed to King Mackerel Fishing.

 Alternative 1: No Action - do not establish a transit provision.

 Alternative 2: Establish a provision allowing transit through the Florida west coast Northern and Southern Subzones when those zones are closed for vessels possessing Atlantic group king mackerel that were legally harvested in the EEZ off Monroe County.